-Component Structure/Appearance Function Plasma (55%) Made of 95% water Carries dissolved substances in the blood such as glucose, amino acids, mineral salts, CO2, waste, hormones, plasma proteins, etc. Red Blood Cells O2 binds to haemogl around the body obin in red blood cells and is carried When blood passes t dissociates from hae hrough oxygen-poor areas, O2 e moglobin and diffuses into body cells FYI: Carbon dioxide is als so transported in red blood cells, brought to the lungs for removal.
-Biconcave Increases SA:V for O2 to diffuse in/out of the cell faster
+Component Structure/Appearance Function Plasma (55%) Made of 95% water Carries dissolved substances in the blood such as glucose, amino acids, mineral salts, CO2, waste, hormones, plasma proteins, etc. Red Blood Cells O2 binds reversibly to has around the body emoglobin in red blood cells and is carried When blood passes throug haemoglobin and diffuses h oxygen-poor areas, O2 dissociates from s into body cells FYI: Some carbon dioxide is als lungs for removal. so transported in red blood cells, brought to the Biconcave Increases SA:V for O2 to diffuse in/out of the cell faster Lacks a nucleus More space to pack in more haemoglobin Flexible To squeeze through tiny capillaries , in which, it can become bell-shaped , further increasing SA:V White Blood Cells - Phagocytosis: The process where phagocytes engulf foreign particles and destroy them